slickplan/api-docs/sections/authentication.md

     `GET https://slickplan.com/api/v1/me?access_token=...`

-    Access token expires after 7 days and need to be refreshed.
+    Access token expires after 60 days and need to be refreshed.
+Refresh token expires after 180 days.
 When authenticating, a refresh token and expiration timestamp is provided.
 Use the refresh token to retrieve a new access token.
 Most OAuth2 client libraries will handle this automatically.